gaborturu/aqua-gas-monitor/README.md

 - Real-time monitoring of CO₂ and O₂ levels.
 - Wi-Fi connectivity using ESP32 board.
-- MQTT support for data transmission. (further options might be added in the future)
+- MQTT support for data transmission.
 - Simple calibration procedure using the onboard flash button.

 ## System Overview